Paullllllllllllllllll/ChronoMiner/README.md

 3. Select Processing Mode (Synchronous or Batch)
 4. Configure Additional Context (Optional)
 5. Select Input Files
+   - Process a single file
+   - Process selected files from a folder (choose specific files via comma-separated indices or ranges)
+   - Process all files in a folder
 6. Review and Confirm

 #### CLI Mode